NorthCoastChurch/IT-Policy/Security-Policy-3-Anti-Virus.md

 # **Overview**

-Malware threats must be managed to minimize the amount of downtime realized by {COMPANY-NAME}’s systems and prevent risk to critical systems and member data.
+Malware threats must be managed to minimize the amount of downtime realized by North Coast Church’s systems and prevent risk to critical systems and member data.
 This policy is established to:

 - Create prudent and acceptable practices regarding anti-virus management
 - Define key terms regarding malware and anti-virus protection
-- Educate individuals, who utilize {COMPANY-NAME} system resources, on the responsibilities associated with anti-virus protection
+- Educate individuals, who utilize North Coast Church system resources, on the responsibilities associated with anti-virus protection

 **Note**: The terms virus and malware, as well as anti-virus and anti-malware, may be used interchangeably.

 **Purpose**

-This policy was established to help prevent infection of {COMPANY-NAME} computers, networks, and technology systems from malware and other malicious code.
+This policy was established to help prevent infection of North Coast Church computers, networks, and technology systems from malware and other malicious code.
 This policy is intended to help prevent damage to user applications, data, files, and hardware.

 **Audience**

-This policy applies to all computers connecting to the {COMPANY-NAME} network for communications, file sharing, etc. This includes, but is not limited to, desktop computers, laptop computers, servers, and any PC based equipment connecting to the {COMPANY-NAME} network.
+This policy applies to all computers connecting to the North Coast Church network for communications, file sharing, etc. This includes, but is not limited to, desktop computers, laptop computers, servers, and any PC based equipment connecting to the North Coast Church network.

 ## **Policy Detail**

-All computer devices connected to the {COMPANY-NAME} network and networked resources shall have anti-virus software installed and configured so that the virus definition files are current and are routinely and automatically updated.
+All computer devices connected to the North Coast Church network and networked resources shall have anti-virus software installed and configured so that the virus definition files are current and are routinely and automatically updated.
 The anti-virus software must be actively running on these devices.

 The virus protection software must not be disabled or bypassed without IT approval.